Exit Stage Left Part Five

-During the Christmas Holiday we learned so much more of what had been happening to our son.
-We knew about the tutorials and how utterly demoralised he had felt on returning to ballet after the illness, but at the time we did not know about the ballet teacher revealing to the entire class the details of the telephone conversation he had listened to, nor did we know about the line, ‘why are you scared of me?
+During the Christmas holiday we learned so much more of what had been happening to our son.
+We already knew about the tutorials and how utterly demoralised he had felt on returning to ballet after the illness, but at the time we did not know about the ballet teacher revealing to the entire class the details of the telephone conversation he had listened to, nor did we know about the line, Why are you scared of me?
 I love you.
-I love you’.
+I love you.
 We also found out that it was the second tutorial which had provided the worst moment and the most destructive experience for our a thirteen year old - an age when children are crucially still trying to make sense of the world.
 In his view, the teacher in this second tutorial was cruel and abusive.
 She is indeed one of those adults who wears her authority with the same relish as she wears her plastic red finger nails.
-In meetings, I have found myself handling her with care; and I am an adult rather than a teenager in the unhappy predicament of living away from home, so therefore requiring the adults in his life to be more compassionate and reliable rather malicious and harmful.
+In meetings, I have found myself handling her with care; and I am an adult rather than a teenager in the unhappy predicament of living away from home, so therefore requiring the adults in life to be more compassionate and reliable rather malicious and harmful.
 So, over an unhappy and uncertain Christmas break, we begin to understand just how our son had been made to suffer.

 The meeting with the director of the school approached.
 There was an almost comical exchange of emails between me and one of his assistants when I learned that they intended for one of the members of staff who featured in the complaint to be present in the role of scribe.
 At length, I pointed out that while I had no objection to her attendance, it would be extremely uncomfortable for her.
-Even after I had pointed out that they had a duty of care to one one of their employees, to not put her through unnecessarily duress, I was assured that all was fine, and that she would indeed attend.
+Even after I had pointed out that they had a duty of care to one of their employees, to not put her through unnecessarily duress, I was assured that all was fine, and that she would indeed attend.

 The day of the meeting arrived.
-Before the meeting we were greeted by another member of the senior management team who introduced herself to us as the scribe.
+Before the meeting we were greeted by another member of the senior management team who introduced herself to us as the new scribe.
 They had, for some reason, decided to spare the other person the awful experience of being directly complained about.
-No mention of the switch in staff was made, and I didn't want to draw any one’s attention to it.
+No mention of the switch in staff was made, and I didn't want to draw anyone’s attention to it.
 I wanted to get this matter settled once and for all.
-I only mention it now because it is typical of how the ballet school conduct themselves.
+I only mention it now because it is typical of how the ballet school conducts itself.
 There is no sense of a more professional way to behave: meetings are cancelled at the last moment, or people you expect to be there are not, or your conversations are listened in to, or confidential information is publicly disclosed..
 It is as if the gene in their organisation which regulates propriety has mutated into pompous self-regard.